hamsadev/ril/README.md

 ## Contributing

-We welcome contributions to improve the RIL library.
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with proper documentation
-4. Test thoroughly on target hardware
-5. Submit a pull request with detailed description

-### Development Setup

-1. Clone the repository
-2. Open the example project in STM32CubeIDE
-3. Configure your hardware settings
-4. Build and test your changes
+We welcome contributions!
+Please fork the repository, create a feature branch, make your changes with proper documentation, test thoroughly, and submit a pull request.

 ## License